About the Foundation Skills Assessment Tool

 The FSAT accessibility fact sheet provides information on FSAT in relation to web accessibility requirements.
 It also provides some general guidance on potential strategies to assist users who are encountering accessibility difficulties, as well as responses to a number of 'frequently asked questions'.

-The Department of Education and Training appreciates that many stakeholders are keen to utilise the final, validated version of FSAT, and is working to make the final validated tool available as soon as possible.
-However, the exact timeframe will depend on how quickly sufficient learners sit the assessments, providing the empirical evidence to validate the final content of the online assessments.
+The Department of Education and Training appreciates that many stakeholders are keen to utilise the final, validated version of FSAT, and is working to make this available as soon as possible.
+The exact timeframe will depend on how quickly sufficient learners sit the assessments, providing the empirical evidence to validate the final content of the online assessments.

 The Department of Education and Training will keep stakeholders updated through this website with any further information on when the final validated version of FSAT will be available.